AY2526S1-CS3237-Team-10/NUS-SmartStop/README.md

 A comprehensive IoT solution for smart bus stops using ESP32, featuring real-time sensor monitoring, image capture and analysis, and ML-powered insights.

+Note: this README was generated with assistance from Copilot.
+There may be inaccuracies.

 ## 📋 Table of Contents

 - [Project Overview](#-project-overview)